Subham-Adhikari/superstore-products-profitability-and-performance-dashboard/README.md

    Re-evaluate loss-making categories like Tables and strengthen investment in high-margin products such as Copiers

 2. **Segment-Focused Strategy**
-   Develop retention and upselling strategies for the Consumer segment driving 62% of revenue
+   Develop retention and upselling strategies for the Consumer segment driving 50.21% of revenue

 3. **Return Reduction Initiatives**
    Analyze sub-categories and regions with higher return rates to further improve the 5.79% return metric

 4. **Growth Monitoring with Time Intelligence**
-   Continue YoY tracking using time-based KPIs to sustain 47%+ sales growth momentum
+   Continue YoY tracking using time-based KPIs to sustain 47%+ sales growth momentum in the recent years

 ---